 Reducing the risk of the spread of infection

-Those entering the SNAP are asked to the follow guidelines to reduce the risk of the spread of infection.
+Those entering The SNAP Centre are asked to follow the guidelines to reduce the risk of the spread of infection.
 Please do not attend for your appointment and let us know if:

 - anyone coming into The SNAP Centre has Covid-19 symptoms including a new, continuous cough, a high temperature, and/or a loss or change to your sense of smell or taste.